Ooonana/Debian_kindle/README.md

 This is beta!
 Use at your own risk!

-TO:
+TO DO:
-It has many bugs and errors
+It has many bugs and errors -> fix

-Deploy.sh mntroot to to mntroot rw .
-Upgrade Debian to latest version
+Upgrade Debian to latest version (Currently bookworm)